-· preoccupation with adult sexual
+- · preoccupation with adult sexual - behaviour

-- · pulling other children's pants down/skirts up/trausers down against their will - talking about sex using adult - slang - · preoccupation with touching the genitals of other people - changing rooms to look at them or touch them - · talking about sexual activities seen on TV/online
+- . pulling other children's pants down/skirts up/trausers down against their will - talking about sex using adult slang - · preoccupation with touching the genitals of other people - changing rooms to look at them - · talking about sexual activities seen on TV/online

-What is a red behaviour?
+What is a red behavjour?

-Green behaviours

-Hed behaviours are outside of

-safe and healthy behaviour.
-They

-may be excessive, secretive, compulsive, coercive, degrading or threatening and involving sig-nificant age, developmental, or power differences.
+Red behaviours Ned behaviours are outside of safe and healthy behaviour.
+They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving sig-nificant age, developmental, or power differences.
 They may compulsive, coercive, degrading pose a concern due to the activity type, frequency, duration or the context in which they occur

-Red behaviours indicate a need for immediate intervention and action.
+Red behaviours indicate a need for immediate intervention and ac-